AI Workshop: learn to build apps with AI →

 Debugging Next.js: Next.js, what to do when the state of a component is not refreshed when navigating

-I ran in this issue, basically my component has an useState() hook to set some variables and the state was not updated when navigating with the router.
+I ran into this issue.
+Basically my component has a useState() hook to set some variables and the state was not updated when navigating with the router.

 Turns out my custom _app.js, which I copied from the tutorial and was just used to add global styling to the app, had this code: